microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    >The capacity view allows to specify the number of hours per day that each team member will be working on this project, days off per team member, and overall team days off.
 These capacity settings apply to the current iteration.
 You can optionally use the activity column to describe the disciplines that each team member specializes in.
 When tasks are broken down by activity, it can provide another view across your team’s capacity to determine.
 For example, you have enough people working on documentation to meet the demands for this iteration.

-4. imagesduce the capacity per day in hours for the users.
+4. Introduce the capacity per day in hours for the users.

    <img src="images/38.png" width="624" />

    >When you imagesduce the hours available per day for the team you will see how it changes the **Work Details** pane on the right to adapt to the modifications.

-5. Click on the column **Days Off** on any user. imagesduce start and end date in an interval inside the dates for the Sprint so he has more work than hours available.
+5. Click on the column **Days Off** on any user.
+Introduce start and end date in an interval inside the dates for the Sprint so he has more work than hours available.

    <img src="images/39.png" />